IsmaelMiranda11/recommendations/README.md

 ## About this

-This is repository to keep the "Recommendations with IBM" project from nanodegree of Data Scientist from Udacity.
+This is repository to keep the "Recommendations with IBM" project of Data Scientist Nanodegree Program from Udacity.

 The content of this project can be read in the file: [Recommendations with IBM](Recommendations%20with%20IBM.pdf)